ephcoding/ephcoding.github.io/README.md

 **Quick-Fire rundown of other things I do (did) when not chained to my computer:**

-- Skydives: 127
+- _Skydives: 127_
-- Bungee Jumps: 2
+- _Bungee Jumps: 2_
-- Miles on Motorcycles: 30,000+
+- _Miles on Motorcycles: 30,000+_
-- Love music & often pretend to play guitar
+- _Love music - pretend to play guitar_
-  - one of which is a custom electric I built, dubbed 'Korina'
+  - _built my own custom electric dubbed 'Korina'_
-- Building random shit on an as-needed basis
+- _Building random shit on an as-needed basis_
-  - latest creation is a sit/stand pump-desk
+  - _latest creation is a sit/stand pump-desk_

 ## **`CONNECT`**